MoserMichael/my-notes/dev-gotchas.md

 ---31/05/23 05:51:00----------------------

-Found an area where ChatGTP/Google Bard can be used with great benefit: I am not an expert in frontend stuff, but now I had to fiddle with CSS style sheets - the LLM knows all the style combinations, and its recommendations worked!
+Found an area where ChatGTP/Google Bard can be used to great benefit:  I am not an expert in frontend stuff, but now I had to fiddle with CSS style sheets - the LLM knows all the style combinations, and its recommendations worked!

-They might have done some specialized training on CSS, I had less success when asking about other things.
+They might have done some specialized training on CSS, I had less success when asking about other domains.

+So far this was my only real success, got lots of hallucinations when asking about other areas.
+Other people are reporting enormous increases in productivity, however I could not reproduce this kind of success - i observed that it is a non trivial task to distinguish between fact and LLM fiction.

 ---06/07/23 12:04:39----------------------